alexander-jiang/halite3_bot/journal.md

 for a ship's move (accounts for the fact that the ship's original square is potentially unoccupied, unless another ship marked it as unsafe already)
   - Use mark_unsafe_move in random_naive_navigate instead of mark_unsafe
+- Added get_within_radius to hlt/positionals.py to get all positions that are at most some Manhattan distance away from the specified position

 ## To-do/Ideas
 - Navigation